kinten108101/tree-sitter-quarkdown/CONTRIBUTING.md

 Before submitting any code please check the following:

-* You ran `tree-sitter generate` in the `tree-sitter-markdown` or `tree-sitter-markdown-inline` directories respectively after modifying any `grammar.js` file.
+* You ran `tree-sitter generate` in the `tree-sitter-quarkdown` or `tree-sitter-quarkdown-inline` directories respectively after modifying any `grammar.js` file.
 * When running `tree-sitter test` only the cases defined in `failing.txt` or `extension_<>.txt` for not activated extensions fail for **both** grammars.